pmean/build-website/text/03/barpie.md

 Take some time to subtract here.
 This would tell you how much you would save on yearly vet bills if you got a cat instead of a dog.

+Let's see
-Let's see, four minus eight is ummm, borrow the one, ow, ow, ow, my brain hurts.
+- four minus eight is ummm
+- borrow the one
+- ow
+- ow
+- ow
+- my
+brain hurts.

 You can simplify life by rounding the data to one or two significant